ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch29.md

 :::

 What mitigation techniques should we use if we detect a trainingâ€"test set discrepancy using adversarial validation?
-If weâ€™re working with a tabular dataset, we can remove features one at a time to see if this helps address the issue, as spurious features can sometimes be highly correlated with the target variable.
+If we're working with a tabular dataset, we can remove features one at a time to see if this helps address the issue, as spurious features can sometimes be highly correlated with the target variable.
 To implement this strategy, we can